nautobot/nautobot-app-data-validation-engine/docs/user/app_use_cases.md

 * name - A unique name for the rule.
 * enabled - A boolean to toggle enforcement of the rule on and off.
-* content type - The Nautobot model to which the rule should apply (device, site, etc.).
+* content type - The Nautobot model to which the rule should apply (e.g. device, location, etc.).
 * field - The name of the field on the Nautobot model which should always be required.
 * max instances - The total number of records that may have the same unique value for the given field.
 Default of 1.
 * error message - An optional error message to display to the user when validation fails.
 By default, a message indicating the value already exists on another record or set of records, as determined by max instances.

 ![Unique Rules Edit](../images/unique-rules-edit.png)

-In this example, sites enforce that the assigned ASN is unique across all other sites.
+In this example, the rule enforces that the assigned ASN for a location is unique across all other locations.

 ![Unique Rules Enforcement](../images/unique-rules-enforcement.png)